 If the decision is made to stop the medication, the following rules apply:

-Aspirin – last dose 8 days before surgery
+Clopidogrel – take last dose 6 days before surgery

-Warfarin (may need daily replacement injections) – last dose 6 days before surgery
+Warfarin (may need daily replacement injections) – take last dose 6 days before surgery

-NSAIDs (Nurofen, Voltaren, Indocid, Celebrex, Mobic, Naprosyn) – last dose 6 days before surgery
+NSAIDs (Nurofen, Voltaren, Indocid, Celebrex, Mobic, Naprosyn) – take last dose 6 days before surgery

-Dabigatran (Pradaxa) – last dose 4 days before surgery
+Dabigatran (Pradaxa) – take last dose 3 days before surgery if normal kidney function

-Apixaban (Eliquis) – last dose 4 days before surgery
+Apixaban (Eliquis) – take last dose 3 before surgery if normal kidney function

-Rivaroxaban (Xarelto) – last dose 4 days before surgery
+Rivaroxaban (Xarelto) – take last dose 3 days before surgery if normal kidney function

-Herbal Remedies – Fish/Krill oil, Garlic, Gingko, Glucosamine, Vitamins – last dose 8 days before
+Herbal remedies – Fish/Krill oil, Garlic, Gingko, Glucosamine, Vitamins – take last dose 8 days before surgery

 Other diabetic tablets – DO NOT take on the day of surgery